How to Start a Food Delivery Business from Home

 Kitchen equipment and space.

-So, the first thing you need to have is good kitchen equipment that can help you do this.
-You will need good food processing equipment, a freezer, and a scale.
-And since you will be preparing meals for customers, it is a good idea to get a kitchen space that is big enough to prepare all the meals you will need to make daily.
-You may want to consider a commercial-grade refrigerator so you can store the food for more extended periods.
+Since you will be preparing meals for customers, it is a good idea to get a kitchen space that is big enough to prepare all the meals you will need to make daily.
+You may want to consider a commercial-grade refrigerator to store the food for extended periods.

-Suppose your business model includes delivery and food preparation.
-In that case, the second thing you need is a vehicle to deliver the food.
+If your business model includes delivery and food preparation, you will need a vehicle to deliver the food.
 A food van is a great way to get started.
 You can use the van to make deliveries.

 In this step, there are three crucial things that you will need to decide on: the meal plan, the food recipe, and where you will order ingredients for that food.